financefeast/doc_md/content/api-documentation/api-v1/technical-indicators/ta-macd.md

 weight: 40
 ---

-The EMoving Average Convergence Divergence endpoint returns price data along with a Moving Average Convergence Divergence calculation.
+The Moving Average Convergence Divergence endpoint returns price data along with a moving average convergence divergence calculation.
 A signal line is calculated from a 9 exponential moving average.
 26 price point intervals are required to produce the data points so for timeframes less than 26 data points the MACD will return 0.